What is Steampunk?

 Steampunk is a sub-genre of science fiction or science fantasy, but it can also be thought of as a sub-culture of society, characterised by costumes and music.
 It is sometimes said to be a spin-off of the cyberpunk genre - typified in neo-noir films such as Blade Runner, Robocop, 12 Monkeys, Brazil, The Fifth Element and – my favourite – Dark City.
 But, unlike cyberpunk, which deals with futuristic, dystopian science fiction, steampunk is inspired by 19th century steam-powered technology.

-Read on, for my essay on Steampunk
+Read on, for my

 - See some photos at Flickr